mudge/mudge.github.com/_posts/2014-03-22-a-summit-for-scaling.markdown

 fast-paced Fishbowl discussion on the topic.

-There was some disagreement on the exact definition of a microservice and some took issue with Martin Fowler's insistence on the reliance of HTTP or purely using lines of code as a defining factor.
+There was some disagreement on the exact definition of a microservice and some took issue with Martin Fowler's insistence on HTTP as a transport or purely using lines of code as a defining factor.
 The loose definition seemed to be modelling applications as a collection of simple services responsible for a single piece of functionality (e.g. translating place names).
 In this